A Brief History of the King’s Lynn Aero Modelling Club.

-A: Yes, training is offered free of charge for flying fixed wing aircraft models on Tuesday evenings from 1st May at Station Meadow Flying Field.
+A: Yes, training is offered free of charge for fixed wing aircraft models.
+Trainees are encouraged to contact the club instructors in order that tuition can be arranged at mutually convenient times.
 Tuition is not offered for helicopter training but there are members that fly helicopters willing to help trainees.

 Q: Are there any organised events?

 A: Besides basic training for the BMFA certificate, the club organises Fly-in days, a Model of the Year Competition, trips to National Radio Control Aero Model Events & other places of interest.

 Q: How can I join?

 A: If you are interested, try to attend the Station Meadow field on a calm fine day.
 Weekends are the best, especially in good weather.
 If any members are present, talk to them and ask what it’s all about.
 If you are still keen then request an application form using the ‘Contact Us’ page, complete your details and e-mail.
 We will then send you an application form.

 A: Yes, when starting out you will require a basic trainer aircraft, radio control equipment, starting equipment and fuel / batteries etc. Joining a club and the BMFA is also essential.
 Club members will be able to give advice to help minimize these costs.

 Short introductory lessons can sometimes be arranged using the clubs trainer aircraft and a dual control “Buddy Box” radio.

 Q: How much does it cost to join King’s Lynn Aero Modelling Club?